arshedvp/Movie-Revenue-Prediction-System/README.md

-# Box Office Brains – Movie Revenue & Strategy Predictor
+# Movie Revenue Prediction System

 A Streamlit app and training pipeline that predicts box office revenue from movie features and provides marketing strategy insights.
 Trained on the TMDB 5000 movies dataset.